isomerpages/ura-lkywcp/_apply/0-why-apply.md

 ---

-[^1]: One-time offer only for the next edition of World Cities Summit.
+[^1]: One-time offer only for the next edition of World Cities Summit, non-perpetual.
 [^2]: Envisioned as a community of practice for urban leaders and practitioners to collaborate on projects and provide a platform for global dialogue on urban issues, the Network aims to bring cities together to collectively address urban challenges through partnerships between government officials, planning departments and knowledge organisations.